irinaabnizova/joint-multiomic-analysis/README.md

  - link DNA methylation and genes
  - define lineage specific pioneering and cooperative TFs

+- The data set is from (Argelaguet 2020). scNOME_seq tachnology as descibed in (Clark 2029, Kelly 2012)
 Requirements:
-Matlab,
-C (for CG/GC methylation windows precomputing),
+*Matlab'octave, C (for CG/GC methylation windows precomputing),RStudio, R*
-R tidyverse